Running the length of the Hutt River, this is a great destination for walking or riding with great water views and varied terrain.

 - Hutt Valley Rotary Clubs

 The Hutt River Trail offers different surfaces to walk or ride on, including gravel paths and sealed surfaces.
-Using the different bridges along the trails there are a number of loops that can be ridden or walked/ran.
+Using the different bridges along the trails there are a number of loops that can be used for walking, running and mountain biking.

-You can access the trail anywhere along the Hutt River between the Silverstream Bridge and the Hutt River Mouth, except for alongside the Manor Park golf course.
+You can access the trail anywhere along the Hutt River between the Hutt River Mouth and the Silverstream Bridge.

 The Hutt River Trail is open to the public 24 hours a day.